 Working at the intersection of vision and healing, my creative process is guided by a passion for learning and a yearning for harmony.
 I combine vibrant colors and large interlocking shapes to create visual drama.
-From decorative to expressive, whimsical to powerful, the bold simplicity of my work may recall the Jamaican island vibe of my maternal homeland, while other times reflects an innate impulse to hone in on the essential.
-A handmade human quality, balanced composition and being true to my aesthetic nature are important to me and vital components of my art.
+Decorative to expressive, whimsical to powerful, the bold simplicity of my work may recall the Jamaican island vibe of my maternal homeland, while other times reflects an innate impulse to hone in on the essential.
+A handmade human quality and balanced composition are vital characteristics of my work.

 When I paint, I begin with some marks on the canvas and intuitively respond to what I see as I work.
 Some paintings go through many transformations and the layers of paint reveal my process, the risks taken, struggles, choices.
-Other paintings transpire with an effortless immediacy; I leave what’s emerging on the canvas without covering it over, staying present to what's there instead of pushing it to become something else.
-The surprises interest me.
+Other paintings transpire with an effortless immediacy; I leave what’s emerging on the canvas, staying present to what's there, the unexpected, the surprises.
+I like the surprises.

 While painting is a spontaneous process, my fiber work is more methodical.
-It requires a lot more planning ahead.
 It’s a different, slower process.
 I start with a sketch or digital drawing.
-Areas of color and texture are laid in with a tufting gun while finishing touches and painterly affects are applied by hand.
-Nevertheless, while working, I am guided by my intuition and the evolving art piece rather than by the original drawing.
+Areas of color and texture are laid in with a tufting machine.
+Finishing touches and painterly effects are applied by hand.
+As I work, I am guided by my intuition and the evolving art piece, diverging from the original drawing, often times problem solving and completely changing course.
 Creativity requires letting go.